-All types of rubber are flexible, but there is no one rubber that is the most flexible as factors, such as durometer and gauge thickness, affect its flexibility.
-As an elastomer, all types of rubber, whether natural or synthetic, will be very elastic and flexible.
-An elastomer is “any rubbery material composed of long chainlike molecules, or polymers, that are capable of recovering their original shape after being stretched to great extents—hence the name elastomer, from “elastic polymer” (Britannica.com).
-As elastomers, both natural and synthetic rubber will have a certain degree of flexibility and pliability no matter what their durometer ratings are, but their durometer rating will determine the material’s hardness and, therefore, their level of flexibility.
+All types of rubber are flexible, but there is no one rubber that is the most flexible, as factors such as durometer and gauge thickness affect rubber’s flexibility.
+The lower the durometer of a rubber product the more flexible it is.
+And of course, thinner sheets of rubber will show more flexibility than their thicker counterparts.
+As elastomers, all types of rubber, whether natural or synthetic, are highly elastic and flexible: Flexible rubber sheets are the standard.
+According to Britannica, an elastomer is “any rubbery material composed of long chainlike molecules, or polymers, that are capable of recovering their original shape after being stretched to great extents—hence the name elastomer, from ‘elastic polymer’.”
+As elastomers, natural and synthetic rubbers display a degree of flexibility and pliability regardless of what their durometer ratings are—whether it be 60- or 90-durometer rubber.
+But, their specific durometer ratings will determine the material’s hardness and, therefore, their level of flexibility.
 While the

-(b) What is the Most Durable Rubber?
+What Is the Most Durable Rubber Sheet?

 What Type of Material is Silicone?

-(a)What Material is Similar to Silicone?
+What Material Is Similar to Silicone?

-(b.)
 Is Silicone Stronger than Rubber?

-Silicone is stronger than rubber because, even though they are both elastomers, silicone has better resistance properties that leads to longer life in abrasive applications.
-Other natural types of rubber may be considered “organic polymers”, due to their standard carbon-to-carbon bonded polymer backbone structure.
-This makes them more susceptible to damage caused by damaging environmental factors and extreme temperatures.
-Although most synthetic types of rubber can stand up well against these damaging factors, they will not be as strong as silicone.
-Silicone rubber has a Si-O [silicon-to-oxygen] bonded polymer backbone structure that gives it better heat resistance, chemical stability, electrical insulation, abrasion resistance, and resistance to damaging environmental factors (omnexus.specialchem.com).
+Silicone is stronger than other types of rubber in that silicone is generally better at withstanding heat and weather conditions.
+Natural types of rubber are considered “organic polymers” due to their carbon-to-carbon backbones.
+This makes natural rubber more susceptible to damage caused by damaging environmental factors and extreme temperatures.
+Although most synthetic types of rubber are capable of withstanding these damaging factors, they are generally not as strong as silicone.
+Silicone rubber has a silicon-to-oxygen backbone, a molecular structure that gives it better heat-resistance, chemical-resistance, insulation, and abrasion-resistance.
 Silicone has an extremely wide operating temperature range of -103 to 500 degrees Fahrenheit.
-Silicone products are also highly chemically stable materials and have been used in applications where they are exposed to caustic chemicals, such as acetic acids, ammonia gas, and sodium sulfate.
-Silicone is superior to rubber as it can remain flexible in low temperatures and will not be susceptible to embrittlement as natural rubbers are likely to experience.
+Silicone products are also highly chemically-resistant materials.
+They are even used in applications where they are exposed to caustic chemicals, such as acetic acids, ammonia gas, and sodium sulfate.
+Silicone rubber remains flexible in low temperatures and is largely impervious to embrittlement—qualities with which natural rubber cannot compete.

-(c) Is Elastomer the Same as Silicone?
+Is Elastomer the Same as Silicone?

 Elastomer is the same as silicone because silicone is an elastomer.
-An elastomer is “any rubbery material composed of long chainlike molecules, or polymers, that are capable of recovering their original shape after being stretched to great extents…” (britannica.com).
-Both natural and synthetic types of rubber are elastomers and will offer a certain degree of flexibility depending on its durometer.
-Silicone is a synthetic elastomer that is characterized through its wide operating temperature range as it can remain flexible throughout a wide range of high and low temperatures.
-Silicone can withstand a wide range of high and low temperature from as low as -103 degrees Fahrenheit to as high as +500 degrees Fahrenheit.
+According to Britannica, an elastomer is “any rubbery material composed of long chainlike molecules, or polymers, that are capable of recovering their original shape after being stretched to great extents.”
+Both natural and synthetic types of rubber are elastomers and will offer a certain degree of flexibility—a level of flexibility which changes according to variables like hardness.
+Silicone is a synthetic elastomer known for its wide operating-temperature range, as it remains flexible through a wide range of high and low temperatures.
+Silicone can withstand temperatures from as low as -103 degrees Fahrenheit to as high as +500 degrees Fahrenheit.
 Even at temperatures as low as -103 degrees Fahrenheit, silicone will remain flexible and will resist cracking caused by embrittlement.

-The raw material for rubber is natural latex sap and the raw material for synthetic rubber is petroleum oil. natural and synthetic types of rubber are each made using two separate raw materials that give each material their own physical and chemical properties.
+Natural latex sap is the material of natural rubber sheets, and petroleum-derived compounds are the raw materials for synthetic rubbers.
 Natural elastomers are organic materials that are harvested from the rubber tree.
-The latex sap is then put through its production process that combines the latex sap with strengthening agents.
-Due to this, natural elastomers are environmentally friendly and biodegradable materials.
-The main raw material used to make synthetic types of rubber derive from petroleum oil.
-This gives synthetic rubber better and stronger physical and chemical properties compared to those of natural elastomers.
-Case in point, “They are ‘tailored’ to provide particular properties such as oil resistance, flexibility at extremes of temperature, resistance to ozone, etc., and therefore cannot be regarded as capable of replacement by natural rubbers although in some respects synthetics can be used in place of natural” (environmentalpollution.in).
-This makes synthetic types of rubber nonbiodegradable, yet physically and chemically stronger than natural elastomers.
+The latex sap harvested from this tree is then put through a production process in which the sap is combined strengthening agents.
+Consequently, natural elastomers are environmentally-friendly and biodegradable materials.
+The main raw material used to make synthetic types of rubber is a derivative of petroleum oil.
+This gives synthetic rubber physical and chemical properties that are stronger compared to those of natural elastomers.
+Case in point, according to EnvironmentalPolution, “[synthetic rubbers] are ‘tailored’ to provide particular properties such as oil resistance, flexibility at extremes of temperature, resistance to ozone, etc., and therefore cannot be regarded as capable of replacement by natural rubbers although in some respects synthetics can be used in place of natural.”
+This makes synthetic types of rubber nonbiodegradable yet physically- and chemically-stronger than natural elastomers.